 Now, you already know the unhealthy process in making vegetable oils.
 And I won’t blame you if you start worrying about your well-being because that makes sense to me.

 Can you substitute coconut oil for vegetable oil?

 It is not enough to just ask people to stop using vegetable oil.
 A warning should come with a recommendation.
 A lot of people ask about what type of oil I use for cooking.
 Long ago, I too have been using vegetable oil.
 But ever since I was enlightened about the harmful effects it has on the body, I switched to a healthier alternative.
 To this day, I am using unrefined organic extra virgin coconut oil.

 I am sure you have heard about virgin coconut oil.
 What do you think is the main reason that people are going crazy over it?
 Is virgin coconut oil a smarter and safer choice for cooking?
 Let’s find out.

 Unlike vegetable oil, virgin coconut oil is free from chemicals.
 That alone makes it a standout.
 Virgin coconut oil is one of the many fresh coconut products.
 It undergoes through a mechanical process of extraction.
-No chemical additives involved.
+That is without chemicals.
 All natural.
 All organic.

 High smoke point

 Coconut oil is also different from other cooking oils in terms of composition and reaction to heat.
 It has a high smoke point which makes it ideal for cooking at high temperature.